 Most Versatile…

-If you’re someone who appreciates all-in-one products and wants something sturdy that can take your baby (and probably your next baby, too) all the way from the newborn to toddler stage, this is your bathtub.
-Can be used in the sink at the newborn stage and in the tub as baby grows sturdier.
-Has pieces to accommodate four stages of development to help support baby.
+If you appreciate all-in-one products and want something sturdy that can take your baby (and probably your next baby, too) all the way from the newborn to toddler stage, this is your bathtub.
+It can be used in the sink at the newborn stage and in the tub as baby grows sturdier.
+Has supplemental pieces to accommodate four stages of development to help support baby.

 Cons: Some assembly required; Can be constricting for an active toddler; Not travel-friendly; Multiple pieces can get lost